 Who is Michael Innis-Jiménez?

 Michael Innis-Jiménez is associate professor and director of graduate studies in the Department of American Studies at the University of Alabama.
 Previous to accepting a position at the University of Alabama, he was an assistant professor of history at William Paterson University of New Jersey.
-He has also served as a scholar for The Latino New South Project, a public history project sponsored by a three museum consortium consisting of the Levine Museum of the New South (Charlotte, NC), The Atlanta History Museum, and the Birmingham Civil Rights Institute.
+He has also served as a scholar for The Latino New South Project, a public history project sponsored by a three-museum consortium consisting of the Levine Museum of the New South (Charlotte, NC), The Atlanta History Museum, and the Birmingham Civil Rights Institute.
+Innis-Jiménez is a member of the Alabama State Advisory Committee to the United States Commission on Civil Rights

 At UA, Innis-Jiménez is a College of Arts and Sciences Distinguished Teaching Fellow (2012-2015) and was awarded the Outstanding Faculty/Staff-Initiated Community Engagement Effort Award (2012) by the University of Alabama Council for Community Based Partnerships.
 In 2009-2010, Innis-Jiménez served as a Faculty Fellow in Service Learning with the UA Center for Ethics and Social Responsibility.